Loading...

 How to consume Seafood Soup With Vegetables without glucose spikes

-Add more fiber-rich vegetables to your soup, such as spinach, kale, or broccoli.
-Fiber helps slow down digestion and can reduce the impact on blood sugar levels.
+Add more high-fiber vegetables such as spinach, kale, or broccoli to the soup.
+Fiber helps slow down the absorption of sugar into the bloodstream.

 Stay Hydrated